ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 ## Introduction

 [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell) was concerned about the issue of having to accept certain axioms to be able to proceed with an education in mathematics even though those axioms had not necessarily been rigorously proven.
 He treats aspects of this in his book [An Introduction to Mathematical Philosophy](https://people.umass.edu/klement/imp/imp-ebk.pdf).
-An example given in the [In Our Time Episode](http://www.bbc.co.uk/programmes/b01p8fsr) about Bertrand Russell is, for any two points in space there exists a line between those two points.
+An example that is given in the [In Our Time Episode](http://www.bbc.co.uk/programmes/b01p8fsr) about Bertrand Russell is, for any two points in space there exists a line between those two points.
 This is intuitive but no proof existed of the truth of it.
-One major problem with a lack of proof is that, even if something might be intuitive, it is possible to argue that thing is not intuitive to you, or some other answer is more intuitive and there is no proof to appeal to that says any argument is right or wrong.
+One major problem with a lack of proof is that, even if something might be intuitive, it is possible to argue that thing is not intuitive to you, or some other answer is more intuitive and there is no proof to appeal to that says an argument is right or wrong.

 A question that will be explored in this post is, do we have any proof that Test Driven Development (TDD) works?